baumandm/vndbjs/readme.md

 </p>
 A Node.js library for accessing the Visual Novel Database.

-vndbjs currently does not support logging in to the database with a VNDB account.
-This functionality is required for making changes to the database.
-This functionality may be included at a later date, but is not planned at the moment.
+# Features

-## Features
+## Pool
-* Takes care of connecting and logging in.
+* Takes care of connecting and logging in
-* Sets up a pool of connections (up to 10, as allowed by VNDB) and allocates requests automatically.
+* Sets up a pool of connections (up to 10, as allowed by VNDB) and allocates requests automatically
+* Maintains a minumum number of connections at all times, ready to respond to queries at a moment's notice

+## No-pool
+* No overhead, only active when needed
+* Lightwight but functional for occasional VNDB needs

+## Both
+* The identical interfaces
-* All queries are returned as a Promise.
+* All queries are returned as a Promise
-* Database results are returned as JSON objects for easy parsing.
+* Database results are returned as JSON objects for easy parsing
+* Optional parsing mode automatically converts certain results into more usable forms

-## Installation
+# Installation
 `npm install --save vndbjs`

-## License
+# License
 vndbjs is licensed under the [MIT](license) license.
 This library is not associated with VNDB.org